-Check out Michael Sloan's list of his top 5 favorite mystery and thriller movies, then make sure you're signed in and comment below for a chance to win a copy of his latest Equalizer novel, Killed in Action!
+Check out Michael Sloan’s list of his top 5 favorite mystery and thriller movies, then make sure you check out his latest Equalizer novel, Killed in Action!

 The Sixth Sense (1999)

 Dr. Malcolm Crowe (Bruce Willis), a prominent child psychologist, is shot in his home by an ex-patient, Vincent Grey (Donnie Walberg).
 Dr. Crowe falls to the floor with a stomach wound.
 His patient then turns the gun on himself.